-SPSS RECODE Command
+SPSS RECODE Tutorial

 RECODE replaces data values with different values.
 It comes in handy for merging categories, dichotomizing continuous variables and some other tasks.
 This tutorial walks you through its main options, best practices and pitfalls.

 RECODE it's recommended you follow along with the examples.
 You'll soon notice that recoding from syntax is very simple and way, way faster than from the GUI.
 All examples use supermarket.sav.

 v1.
 We'll do this by changing all values of

 2. This is as simple as recode v1 (1 = 2).The screenshot illustrates the effect.
 All values that are not

 1 are left unaltered.
 We'll run FREQUENCIES right before and after recoding so we can check the results.

 add value labels v1 2 'Not at all or a bit' 1 ''.